 Being native to mountain ranges, Squamata juniper plants are very frost hardy and can tolerate freezing temperatures easily.
 They also enjoy growing in full sun or partial shade, which makes them easy to care for as bonsai.

 Blue Star Junipers tend to have more of a lateral rather than a vertical growth habit, but they tolerate wiring very well and can be cultivated in many styles of bonsai.
+Overall they are one of the best juniper species used in bonsai.

 Pruning can be carried out at various points in the year, depending on your goals and the stage of growth your bonsai is at.